javascript-tutorial/en.javascript.info/1-js/04-object-basics/09-object-toprimitive/article.md

 What happens when objects are added `obj1 + obj2`, subtracted `obj1 - obj2` or printed using `alert(obj)`?

-JavaScript doesn't exactly allow to customize how operators work on objects.
-Unlike some other programming languages, such as Ruby or C++, we can't implement a special object method to handle an addition (or other operators).
+JavaScript doesn't allow you to customize how operators work on objects.
+Unlike some other programming languages, such as Ruby or C++, we can't implement a special object method to handle addition (or other operators).

 In case of such operations, objects are auto-converted to primitives, and then the operation is carried out over these primitives and results in a primitive value.